brightmart/nlp_chinese_corpus/README.md

 *** update ****

+中文任务基准测评及baseline一键运行 Language Understanding Evaluation benchmark for Chinese(<a href='https://github.com/CLUEbenchmark/CLUE'>CLUE benchmark<a/>): run 10 tasks & 9 baselines with one line of code, performance comparision with details.

 Releasing Pre-trained Model of <a href="https://github.com/brightmart/albert_zh">ALBERT_Chinese</a>:

 Training with 30G+ Raw Chinese Corpus, xxlarge, small version and more, Target to match State of the Art performance in Chinese with 30% less parameters, 2019-Oct-7, During the National Day of China!</a>